datahubio/datahub-cloud-template-dataset/README.md

 ---
 ```

-You can either update it if you have some data files / datasets that you would want to publish or delete it completely if you have markdown content only (suitable for blogs, data stories, articles, etc.)
+This can be updated if publishing datasets with additional files or removed entirely if the content is only markdown (e.g., blogs, articles, etc.).

-## Okay, I published the template.
-Now what?
+## Next Steps After Publishing

-You can add as many markdown files to your GitHub repository as you like, and you can freely nest them in subdirectories.
-You can also enhance your content with other data visualisation components and markdown features.
+Once the template is published, markdown files can be added to the repository, organized into subdirectories as needed.
+It is possible to enhance the content with additional data visualizations and supported markdown features.

-> Note: For a full list of supported markdown features visit [Markdown syntax support](https://datahub.io/docs/DataHub+Cloud/Markdown+syntax+support)
+For a complete list of markdown features, refer to the [Markdown syntax support](https://datahub.io/docs/DataHub+Cloud/Markdown+syntax+support)

+Markdown Examples:

-Here are some quick examples:
+> Here are a few examples:

-> [!info] This is cool!
-> Here's a callout block.
-> It supports **markdown** and ```[[Internal link|wikilinks]]```.
+> Example Callout This is an info block supporting markdown and ```[[Internal link|wikilinks]]```.

-Or you can quickly embed a piece of code as follows:
+Code blocks can also be embedded easily:

 ```
 const ExampleCode = () => {